como-ph/oxcovid19/README.md

 This results in:

-    #> Please cite the following source/s and follow respective Terms of Use:
     #> # A tibble: 8 x 3
     #>   Table      Source                                      `Terms of Use`
     #>   <chr>      <chr>                                       <chr>